 Q. How will I be notified of my admissions decision?

-To know if a decision has been made on your application, please go to: http://appstatus.osu.edu.
-You must reference your OSU Student ID number to use the Applicant Center.
+You can see if a decision has been made on your application online as well.
+You must reference your Ohio State student ID number to use the applicant center.
 Contact 614-688-HELP to reset your password.
 Contact firstname.lastname@example.org, if you have forgotten your username.

 Q. Do you accept transfer of credits into the program?